shanyangChen/soa/README.md

 # SOA

 ## Overview
- * To build up a python web server by simple (for fun).
+ * To build up a python server by simple (for fun).

  * Base on python3.7 and asynicio